nais/doc/docs/deployment/README.md

 ### Proxy server

-If you are running NAIS deploy from an internal Jenkins server you need to set up an HTTP proxy as deploy.nais.io is a public address.
+If you are running NAIS deploy from an internal Jenkins server you need to set up an HTTP proxy as the deploy things run on public addresses.

 When using the CLI binary you can wrap steps in your pipeline with injected environment variables.